 The Amherst College Careers in Government & Nonprofit program supports and motivates students who want to make a positive contribution to society through public service, politics, or nonprofit work.
 Because the range of opportunities to do this is vast and diverse, this program exposes students to careers in these sectors, supports their process of discerning which areas of work might be a good fit, and creates opportunities for them to develop the professional skills and knowledge they need to make a positive impact on issues they care about.

-Laura Litwiller, Assistant Director for Career Advising, advises students who are considering a career in government or nonprofit.
-She, along with all other members of the Career Center, works with students to help them find key internships and career opportunities and reach their academic and professional goals.
+Kali Odell, Assistant Director for Career Advising, advises students who are considering a career in government or nonprofit.
+She, along with all other members of the Career Center, work with students to help them find key internships and career opportunities and reach their academic and professional goals.

 In addition to Career Center resources, Amherst College’s Pathways mentoring program allows students considering careers in government and nonprofit to engage with alumni who work across sectors in public policy, advocacy, community organizing, political leadership, international development, and direct social service.
 Through formal mentor-mentee relationships, students connect with alumni they choose around academic, professional, and personal life goals.

 The Careers in Government & Nonprofit trek to Washington, DC and Annapolis, Maryland is an opportunity for Amherst College students to learn how a liberal arts education can prepare them for purposeful career paths in the nonprofit and government sectors.
 This small, selective group of fellows will spend spring break visiting alumni and other leaders who are working on important issues through public policy research, advocacy and lobbying, community organizing, political leadership, international development, and direct social service.
 Students will prepare for this trip through pre-departure orientations and extensive readings and debrief the experience through reflection activities and ongoing advising and mentoring.